-The Academic Integration initiative aims to advance the research and discovery efforts across the Cornell community by promoting and enhancing collaborations between the Ithaca and New York City campuses: Cornell University (Ithaca), Weill Cornell Medicine (WCM), and Cornell Tech.
-By drawing on the outstanding and diverse work of Cornell colleagues based in Ithaca and New York City, the strength and impact of research across Cornell will be elevated to the next level of eminence.
-Fostering such collaborative interactions between research units aligns the scientific and educational activities of the greater Cornell community, resulting in improved research and educational opportunities.
-Creating synergies among Cornell investigators will also enable individual projects to transform into larger programs with increased impact and visibility.
+Academic Integration aims to advance the research and discovery efforts across the Cornell community by promoting and enhancing collaborations between the Ithaca and New York City (Weill Cornell Medicine and Cornell Tech) campuses.
+By drawing on the outstanding and diverse work of colleagues based in Ithaca and New York City, the strength and impact of research across Cornell is elevated to the next level of eminence.
+Synergies among Cornell investigators helps align the scientific and educational activities of the greater Cornell community.
+Strong collaboration within the community results in improved research and educational opportunities and enables individual projects to transform into larger programs with increased impact and visibility.

-Through the Intercampus Research Symposia Grant, the Office for Academic Integration aims to:
+Through the support of these gatherings, Academic Integration aims to:

 - Better inform the Cornell research community (both faculty and students) about the diverse ongoing research efforts on the Ithaca and NYC campuses.